-Salesforce offers a user role hierarchy that you can use with sharing settings to determine the levels of access that users have to your Salesforce org's data.
-Roles within the hierarchy affect access on key components such as records and reports.
+In the role hierarchy, users have access to records owned by or shared with users in roles below them.
+Roles within the hierarchy affect access on components such as records and reports.

 Control Who Sees What

 Salesforce data sharing lets you expose specific data sets to individuals and groups of users.
 Permission sets, permission set groups, and profiles provide object-level and field-level security by controlling access.
 Record-level sharing settings, user roles, and sharing rules control the individual records that users can view and edit.